On strictly output sensitive color frequency reporting: Introduction

-This suggests that it will be hard to get strictly output-sensitive query times for (unweighted) color frequency reporting queries using near linear space.
+This suggests that it will be hard to get strictly output-sensitive query times for (weighted) color frequency reporting queries using near linear space.
 At the very least, one has to use properties specific to counting (e.g. that we can subtract frequencies) to achieve this goal.
 Note however that even in the uncolored case no such results are known.

-\item We present a transformation that, for some values of $s$ and $\col$, allow us to reduce the space for 2D dominance queries to $O(n(s\col)^\eps \log_s n)$, by answering several one dimensional dominance queries simultaneously; see Section~\ref{sec:transformation}.
+\item We present a transformation that, for some values of $s$ and $\col$, allows us to reduce the space for 2D dominance queries to $O(n(s\col)^\eps \log_s n)$, by answering several one dimensional dominance queries simultaneously; see Section~\ref{sec:transformation}.
 Hence, this allows us to shave some logarithmic factor in space in certain scenarios.

 \item Lastly, we present a result on the algorithmic version of the problem in which we are given a set of $n$ colored points $P \subset \R^2$ as well as a set \Q of $m$ 3-sided color frequency reporting queries that we \emph{all} have to answer.
 See Figure~\ref{fig:problemDescriptionOffline}.
 Our algorithm in Section~\ref{sec:A_linear_space_algorithm} uses linear, i.e. $O(n + m)$, working space, and answers all $m$ queries in $O(n^{1+\eps}+m\log n + K)$ total time, where $K$ is the total output complexity of all queries.
-Note that e.g. for $m = \Theta(n)$ we thus essentially obtain $O(n^{\eps}+k)$ time per query, which compares favorable with the $O(n^\eps k)$ cost per query for the naive solution that uses only $O(n)$ space.
+Note that e.g. for $m = \Theta(n)$ we thus essentially obtain $O(n^{\eps}+k)$ time per query.

 \end{itemize}